WiseZenn/wisezenn.github.io/customize.md

 3. Blog post max reading width (`--custom-max-width-post`).

 Do not spread one-off typography overrides into multiple Sass partials.
 If a change is purely visual, start in `_sass/_custom.scss` first.

+If your request is not style-only (for example layout structure, TOC generation logic, routing, or script behavior), use `docs/CHANGE_DECISION_TREE.md` to select the correct source-of-truth file instead of forcing the change into `_sass/_custom.scss`.

 ## Quick Start